dgr8akki/dgr8akki/README.md

 - 👨‍💻 All of my projects are available at [https://www.aakashpahuja.com/](https://www.aakashpahuja.com/)

-- 📝 I regularly write articles on [common frontend problems and their solutions](common frontend problems and their solutions)
+- 📝 I regularly write articles on common frontend problems and their solutions.

 - 💬 Ask me about **react, redux, vue and react-native**